serverless/dashboard/docs/using/metrics.md

 ## Curated Metric Views
-Our curated metric views provide you the ability to view activity across your enter Orginization at a glance.
-These includes views are entended to be a starting point based on patterns we recognize in the [Trace](../concepts/traces.md) data we receive.
+Our curated metric views provide you the ability to view activity across your enter organization at a glance.
+These include views are intended to be a starting point based on patterns we recognize in the [Trace](../concepts/traces.md) data we receive.

 We focus the patterns around you acheive outcomes important to them